 In 2025, Campus Skellefteå, together with Luleå University of Technology, will host Sweden's largest collaboration conference, Higher Education and Society in Collaboration (HSS).
 A conference focusing on how we can solve today's and tomorrow's societal challenges through collaboration and how can collaboration between academia, business, civil society and the public sector be developed and strengthened and what Skellefteå has to offer.

-Choosing your education is a big step in shaping your own future.
-As a student on Campus Skellefteå, you will have a net...
+Choosing your education is a significant step in shaping your future.
+As a student at Campus Skellefteå, you will benefi...

 Come closer to your adventure!
-Studying in Sweden is a great way of enhancing your personal development, while enjoying ...
+Studying in Sweden is an excellent way to enhance your personal development while embarki...